HaldInc/CRS-A255-controller/index.md

 ## Project tasks:
 - [x] Hardware design for a multi-axis motor controller.  [link](#head_Hardware)
 - [x] Design and produce the PCB. [link](#PCB1)
-- [ ] Design a communication protocol and command set.
-In progress.
+- [x] Design a communication protocol and command set.
-- [ ] Write the firmware.
+- [x] Write the firmware.
 In progress.
-- [ ] Software: A PC-based control software with UI.
+- [x] Software: A PC-based control software with UI.
 Only for debugging right now.

 Go to [The build log](#head_BuildLog) for details and the currect status.